Apply to Global Summer Studies

 What is the deadline to apply?

-Global Summer Studies have a limited capacity of 12 students per course.
+Global Summer Studies have a limited capacity of 12 to 16 students per course.
 The application runs on a first-come-first-serve basis and closes once the maximum number of applications per course is received.
-The last day to apply to a course (that still has open seats) is April 24, 2023.
+The last day to apply to a course (that still has open seats) is March 15, 2026.
 Please keep in mind, your preferred course may fill up before this final application deadline.

 Am I eligible?